mpyatkov/rnaseq_pipeline/README.txt

   This and all other steps assume that users are using *scc1* or *scc4* clusters

-  Run the following command in the directory that users are going to use for RNAseq analysis:
+  Run the following command in the directory that you are going to use for the RNAseq analysis:

   ,----
   | git clone https://github.com/mpyatkov/rnaseq_pipeline.git PROJECT_NAME
   `----

-  PROJECT_NAME can be any, but it would be better if the name was associated with the project

-1.2 Generate config files
-~~~~~~~~~~~~~~~~~~~~~~~~~
+  This command creates the PROJECT_NAME directory.
+PROJECT_NAME can be anything, but providing a sensible name will help you find old results in the future.

-  inside the *PROJECT_NAME* directory users will find several files and
-  a directory *Scripts*
+  Inside the *PROJECT_NAME* directory users will find several files and a directory *Scripts*

-  - make_cleanup.sh - a script that allows users to free a directory
-    from large files that are no longer needed
+  - make_cleanup.sh - script removes large files that are no longer needed (BAM files)
-  - make_archive.sh - a script that allows users to compress directory
-    with results for future analysis
+  - make_archive.sh - script compresses directory with results for
+    future analysis, it also asks users about the directory cleaning
   - README.txt - this file
   - VERSIONS_# - file which contains the pipeline change log
   - Scripts - directory with all scripts required for analysis

+1.2 Generate config files
+~~~~~~~~~~~~~~~~~~~~~~~~~

   To start the pipeline first of all users need to configure it.

-  Go to the Scripts/00_Setup_Pipeline Inside this directory users will
+  Go to the Scripts/00_Setup_Pipeline directory There are two files
-  find 2 files (01_Pipeline_Setup.py, 02_Run_Pipeline.sh)
+  inside this directory (01_Pipeline_Setup.py, 02_Run_Pipeline.sh)

-  - 01_Pipeline_Setup.py - a script that allows to work with
+  - 01_Pipeline_Setup.py - script facilitates work with configuration
-    configuration files
+    files.
+The pipeline usually uses it inside the bash scripts.
-  - 02_Run_Pipeline.sh - a script for starting the pipeline with
+  - 02_Run_Pipeline.sh - script starts the pipeline with different
-    different options
+    options

   First of all, users need to run the following command to get the
   configuration files:

   ,----
-  | ./01_Pipeline_Setup.py
+  | ./01_Pipeline_Setup.py # or equivalent ./01_Pipeline_Setup.py --generate
   `----

   The command produces 4 config files:

-  1) *Pipeline_Setup.conf* - contains all information about locations of
+  1) *Pipeline_Setup.conf* - contains all information about specific
-      samples, project, and other specific details.
-To run the pipeline
+      configuration details of the pipeline.
+To run the pipeline it will
-      it will be enough to check out only [USER] section, because in 99%
+      be enough to check out only [USER] section, because in 99% config
-      config generator already set correct values for all variables.
+      generator set optimal values for all variables.

   2) *Sample_Labels.txt* - The most important file in the pipeline.
 This
-      file contains information about how to configure samples.
+      file contains information about sample specific options.
 The main
       columns are:
      - *Group* - each sample should be associated with only one group
      - *Condition_Name* - should be considered as a long name for the
         *Group*.
 Samples from one group should have same
         *Condition_Name*
-     - *Sample_ID* - ID for sample.
-The new version of the pipeline uses
+     - *Sample_ID* - unique ID for each sample.
+In the pipeline, sets of
-        index files.
-Each index file contains a set of unique sample_ids
-        that are associated with the corresponding fastq files.
-Before
+        samples are combined into projects.
+There are special files
+        called "index" files to organize information about samples and
+        projects.
+Within these files, the samples are uniquely
+        associated with a pair of FASTQ files for left and right
-        start the pipeline users should know which index files are
+        reads.
+Before running the pipeline, users need to know which
-        created and what set of samples their contain.
-There are
+        index files are created and what set of samples inside.
+For
-        situtations when users need to create their own subset of
+        external public data users should provide their own index
+        files.
+All information how to create index files is presented in
-        samples, for that just read section about index files below.
+        the section below.
      - *Description* - the full description of the sample
      - *Color* - the color to be used in the UCSC browser